Lanczos resampling: Limitations

 Since the kernel assumes negative values for a > 1, the interpolated signal can be negative even if all samples are positive.
 More generally, the range of values of the interpolated signal may be wider than the range spanned by the discrete sample values.
 In particular, there may be ringing artifacts just before and after abrupt changes in the sample values, which may lead to clipping artifacts.
 However, these effects are reduced compared to the (non-windowed) sinc filter.
 For a = 2 (a three-lobed kernel) the ringing is < 1%.

-The method is one of the interpolation options available in the free software GNU Image Manipulation Program (GIMP).
-One way to visualize the ringing effect is to rescale a black and white block graphic and select Lanczos interpolation.

 When using the Lanczos filter for image resampling, the ringing effect will create light and dark halos along any strong edges.
 While these bands may be visually annoying, they help increase the perceived sharpness, and therefore provide a form of edge enhancement.
 This may improve the subjective quality of the image, given the special role of edge sharpness in vision.

 In some applications, the low-end clipping artifacts can be ameliorated by transforming the data to a logarithmic domain prior to filtering.
 In this case the interpolated values will be a weighted geometric mean, rather than an arithmetic mean, of the input samples.

 The Lanczos kernel does not have the partition of unity property.
 That is, the sum $U(x) = \sum_{i\in \Z} L(x-i)$ of all integer-translated copies of the kernel is not always 1.
 Therefore, the Lanczos interpolation of a discrete signal with constant samples does not yield a constant function.
 This defect is most evident when a = 1.
 Also, for a = 1 the interpolated signal has zero derivative at every integer argument.
 This is rather academic, since using a single-lobe kernel (a = 1) loses all the benefits of the Lanczos approach and provides a poor filter.
 There are many better single-lobe, bell-shaped windowing functions.